-When working with trigonometric functions in Microsoft Excel, one of the most commonly used functions is COS, which returns the cosine of an angle in radians.
-Sometimes, we need to square the result of this function, leading us to calculate COS 2 (cosine squared).
-While Excel doesn’t have a built-in function specifically for COS², there’s an easy workaround to accomplish this.
+When working with trigonometric functions in Microsoft Excel, one of the most commonly used functions is COS.
+It returns the cosine of an angle in radians.
+Sometimes, we may need to square the result of this function i.e. COS 2.
+While Excel doesn’t have a built-in function for COS², there’s an easy workaround to accomplish this.

 In this article, I’m going to walk you through everything you need to know to calculate COS 2 in Excel.